donald-pinckney/pacsolve/artifact/README.md

 > The `result-vanilla.json` and `result-minnpm-min-oldness-then-num-deps.json` files and should contain the solution graph with (`a@2.0.0`; `b@2.0.0`; `c@1.0.0`),
 > and the `result-minnpm-min-num-deps-then-oldness.json` file should contain the solution graph with (`a@1.0.0`; `b@2.0.0`)

-Note that because we minimize `min_oldness` at second priority, we get solutions with `b@2.0.0` as that does not affect graph size.
+Note that because we minimize `min_oldness` at second priority, we get a solution with `b@2.0.0` rather than `b@1.0.0`, as that does not affect graph size.

 **Step 22:**
 ```bash